dell/ansible-powerstore/docs/modules/ldap_domain.rst

   state (True, str, None)
     Define whether the LDAP domain configuration should exist or not.

-    For Delete operation only, it should be set to "absent".
+    For Delete operation only, it should be set to ``absent``.

-    For all other operations except delete, it should be set to "present".
+    For all other operations except delete, it should be set to ``present``.

   array_ip (True, str, None)
     IP or FQDN of the PowerStore management system.

-  verifycert (True, bool, None)
+  validate_certs (optional, bool, True)
     Boolean variable to specify whether to validate SSL certificate or not.

-    True - indicates that the SSL certificate should be verified.
+    ``true`` - indicates that the SSL certificate should be verified.
 Set the environment variable REQUESTS_CA_BUNDLE to the path of the SSL certificate.

-    False - indicates that the SSL certificate should not be verified.
+    ``false`` - indicates that the SSL certificate should not be verified.

   user (True, str, None)